 To benefit from Thailand’s taxation system, however, you must first qualify as a tax resident.
 According to the Thai Revenue Department, a resident means “any person residing in Thailand for a period or periods aggregating more than 180 days in any tax (calendar) year”.

 It is important to understand that it does not usually matter which type of visa or residence permit you hold.
 As long as you spend the required number of days in the country, you will be considered a Thai tax resident.
-That said, Thailand being Thailand, this rule is rarely enforced especially when it comes to long-term tourists.
-This is “great” as it could otherwise lead to situations where double taxation becomes an issue (as your home country may not accept that you are a Thai tax resident if you live there on tourist visas).
+With that said, Thailand being Thailand, this rule is rarely enforced especially when it comes to long-term tourists.
+This is “great” as it could otherwise lead to troublesome tax situations.

 If you do qualify as a Thai tax resident, you will be taxed on any income you generate while in Thailand.
 This includes income coming from Thai clients / employers as well as income coming from overseas (even when it is not remitted).

-Income generated outside of Thailand (and passive income) will be exempt provided that it is not remitted during the year it was generated in.
-For example, investment income generated during the fiscal year 2018 should not be remitted until the fiscal year 2019.
-If it is remitted during the fiscal year 2018 (the year it was generated in), it will be subject to taxation in Thailand.
+Income generated outside of Thailand will be exempt provided that it is not remitted during the year it was generated in.
+For example, investment income generated during the fiscal year 2022 should not be remitted until the fiscal year 2023.
+If it is remitted during the fiscal year 2022 (the year it was generated in), it will be subject to taxation in Thailand.

 It is thus important to properly structure your income sources to ensure that a majority (or all) qualify as foreign-sourced or passive.
-You can get more details about available deductions and the tax rules in general by visiting the Thai government site here.
+I recommend reading my foreign source income guide for more details.

-If you qualify for residency, you will be required to apply for a Thai tax ID.
+If you qualify as a tax resident, you will be required to apply for a Thai tax ID.
 To do so, simply visit your area’s local revenue agency office and file form L.P.
 10.1.
 In rare cases, it has been reported that the form was refused due to the type of visa held (for example, a tourist visa).
 In such cases, a workaround is to deposit a small sum (10000 THB+) of money in a term deposit with a Thai bank and then apply for a tax ID via form L.P.
 10.4 instead (withholding tax).

 If your tax status is challenged by another country (such as your home country), you will usually need to apply for a Thai tax certificate.
 To do so, you will need to visit your area’s revenue agency office.
 Bring along a copy of your latest tax return (and tax receipt if any), your tax ID and your passport (to prove that you spent at least 180 days in-country).